-Health department has vaccine message for Port Arthur, Mid-County residents - Port Arthur News
+Health department, mayor have vaccine & mask message for Port Arthur, Mid-County residents - Port Arthur News

-Health department has vaccine message for Port Arthur, Mid-County residents
+Health department, mayor have vaccine & mask message for Port Arthur, Mid-County residents

 On Monday afternoon, the City of Port Arthur Health Department reached out with a message for residents of Port Arthur and Mid-County.